dpwspoon/tools.github/README.md

-private		                    Matches private repos hasFile(path,file-name)		    filters repositories that has file public		                    Matches public repos byName(name)		            gets a repo matching the name
+private		                    Matches private repos hasFile(path,file-name)		    filters repositories that has file public		                    Matches public repos byName(name, name2 etc)	        gets a repo matching the name

 # List of Actions
 print-names		                prints the name of the repo